- What other names is Chromium known by?

 - You have a behavioral or psychiatric condition such as depression, anxiety, or schizophrenia.

 - You have liver disease.

-Chromium is used for improving blood sugar control in people with prediabetes, type 1 and type 2 diabetes, and high blood sugar due to taking steroids.
+Chromium is used for improving blood sugar control in people with prediabetes, type 1 and type 2 diabetes, and high blood sugar due to taking steroids and HIV treatments.

-It is also used for depression, polycystic ovary syndrome (PCOS), lowering "bad" cholesterol, and raising "good" cholesterol in people taking heart medications called beta blockers, metabolic syndrome, heart attack, schizophrenia, bipolar disorder, and binge eating disorder.
+It is also used for depression, Turner's syndrome, polycystic ovary syndrome (PCOS), lowering "bad" cholesterol, raising "good" cholesterol in people taking heart medications called beta blockers, metabolic syndrome, heart attack, schizophrenia, bipolar disorder, and binge eating disorder.

 Some people try chromium for body conditioning including weight loss, increasing muscle, and decreasing body fat.
-Chromium is also used to improve athletic performance and to increase energy, and to prevent age-related mental decline.
+Chromium is also used to improve athletic performance, to increase energy, and to prevent age-related mental decline.

 Likely Effective for...